Best 4x4 electric cars to buy in 2025

 6. Skoda Enyaq

-We’ve already stated how much we like the Skoda Enyaq in our best electric SUVs list, and opting for the four-wheel drive brings additional benefits.
+We’ve already stated how much we like the Skoda Enyaq in our best electric SUVs list, and a recent facelift for 2025 (not to mention updated powertrains in 2024) haven't changed its standing as one of our favourite electric cars.
+And one of our favourite electric 4x4s!

-For starters, you get the biggest battery pack, increasing the range to over 300 miles.
+For starters, if you go for the all-wheel drive Enyaq, you get the biggest battery pack, which increases range to over 300 miles.
 There’s also more power, so it’ll crack 0-62mph in a swift 6.8sec.
-You do have to have it in Sportline Plus trim, which means larger 20in alloy wheels, and while we feared that would spoil the ride compared with our preferred Enyaq, we discovered that it still manages to provide a supple enough ride that doesn’t make passengers feel queasy.
-Don't expect much in the way of off-road ability, but the extra traction will help in slippery snow or in a muddy festival car park.
+Don't expect much in the way of off-road ability, but the extra traction will help in slippery snow or in a muddy festival car park, and ground clearance will be useful for potholed and rutted country roads and lay-bys.

 4. Hyundai Ioniq 5